seasons0607/NICER_analysis/README.md

 --  📧 inoue *at* cr.scphys.kyoto-u.ac.jp

 ## How to use
-- Download the NICER data from the HEASARC archive
+1. Download the NICER data from the HEASARC archive
--
+2. Write the path to the data in line.

 ## Enviroment